maweiwu/stu/index.md

 Just try and do what you can do, then pick out something useful.

+Just try and don't care useful or not.

 ## Personal information

 Currently I'm doing my PhD in China.